barbecue et vin

 <tc>What wine goes best with a barbecue ?</tc>

-As soon as the warmer months arrive, barbecues become a staple of gatherings with family and friends.
-Red meats, sausages, skewers, poultry, grilled fish or vegetables: the possibilities are numerous and so are the food and wine pairings.
+As soon as the warm weather arrives, barbecuing becomes a must for meals with family or friends.
+Red meats, sausages, skewers, poultry, grilled fish or vegetables: there are countless options and just as many food and wine pairings to explore.

-While red wine is often the first type of wine that comes to mind when it comes to accompanying a barbecue, it is far from being the only option.
-In fact, depending on the foods present, the marinades used, or the intensity of certain flavors, some whites or rosés can also prove to be quite relevant.
+While red wine is often the first type of wine that comes to mind when it comes to pairing with a barbecue, it is far from the only option.
+In fact, depending on the foods served, the marinades used, or the intensity of certain flavors, some whites or rosés can also be excellent choices.

 The best wine styles for a barbecue